 So a big part of this process of deconstructing and rewiring an abundance mindset involves stepping out of victimhood and into acceptance and trust.
 Victimhood sounds like ‘my friends never call me’ or ‘I never have enough’.
 Honouring our full range of emotionals healthily gravitates more towards a sense of trust and self care that allows space and time to process, nourish, journal and reflect – because an abundant mindset invites the trust that there is time to feel, time to slow down and time to heal.

 Abundance invites a gifting economy, one where we give and support those around us without attachment to a return.
 A gifting economy does not imply that we give something and expect something in return, especially from that same person.
 Gifting has to come from the heart and not be woven into a conditional process that undervalues the whole idea of giving.
-These ‘Money Looms’ and ‘Gifting Mandalas’ that circulate spiritual communities sit in a grey area that invites a co called gifting economy.
-People are invited into a multi level marketing strategy based on the same systematic pyramid schemes that Arbonne and the like use (a pyramid can of course look like a mandala from above I suppose).
-To give a gift, only to receive it multiplied by 8 after an additional 60 people (as an example) have joined, is not a gifting economy, and is still based on an illusion that perpetual growth is sustainable.
-I am sure these concepts have been empowering for many, but I have also experienced the persuasive language of many marketing hacks in the wellbeing industry, which often imply that your self worth is low if you do not sign up and commit.
+These ‘Money Looms’ and ‘Gifting Mandalas’ that circulate spiritual communities sit in a grey area that invites a so called gifting economy.
+I am sure these concepts have been empowering for many, but I have also experienced the persuasive language of many marketing hacks in the wellbeing and spiritual industry, which often imply that your self worth is low if you do not sign up and commit.

 Fruit, vegetables and plants will always make beautiful, thoughtful offerings.
 When we visit the house of another, we can bring an offering.
 When we attend an event or workshop, we can bring something to share.